Aquafina-water-bottle/jp-mining-note/README.md

 # Known Limitations
 * No support for mobile.
 (Support for Ankidroid is planned for the future, but with no ETA.)
-* No easy way to scale the card within the card itself.

 # Get Started
 See the documentation [here](https://aquafina-water-bottle.github.io/jp-mining-note/).